ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i watch the sopranos, i dunno thats a little a diff bc its about NJ culture ...
 NJ/NYC culture, the writing is great, its funny, theres violence and then they have their meetings at the strip club which always just makes me laugh lol, but i couldnt watch breaking bad, i know its prolly a good story line but its just too violent for me

+i have to go to sleep early bc i have to take my mom to the doc tomorrow but i have to call them early in the morning to make the appt, everything is fine

 ------------------
 # Oct